celo-org/docs/docs/getting-started/mainnet/running-a-validator-in-mainnet.md

 ---
 title: Running a Celo Validator
-description: How to get a Validator node running on Mainnet.
+description: How to get a Validator node running on the Celo Mainnet.
 ---
 # Running a Validator

-How to get a Validator node running on [Mainnet](/getting-started/mainnet).
+How to get a Validator node running on the Celo [Mainnet](/getting-started/mainnet).

 :::info